vksarker-lut/lutsdsm/LearnerKid/ReadMe.md

 # Learner Kid
-## Name: Victor Sarker
+## Author: Victor Sarker

 ## Description:
-### 'Learner Kid' is an android application for kids to learn about alphabet, fruits and vegetables.
+### 'Learner Kid' is an android application for kids to learn about alphabet, mathematics, fruits and vegetables.

 Upon launching the application, the application shows the menu in which 'Alphabet',